shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 );
 ```

-After this I also like to create 2 helper functions`setPayerAndBlockhashTrasaction` and `signAndSendTrasaction`.
+Next, create two helper functions: `setPayerAndBlockhashTrasaction` and `signAndSendTrasaction`.
-The `setPayerAndBlockhashTransaction` take in `instructions` as parameters. `instructions` will contains all the set of instruction we want to perform on the blockchain.
+The `setPayerAndBlockhashTransaction` takes in `instructions` as parameters. `instructions` will contain all the instructions we want to perform in this transaction.
-> Note: If any of the instruction fails with a program error all the instructions in the transaction fails.
+> Note: If any of the instructions fails with a program error, all the instructions in the transaction fail.

 ```js
 export async function setPayerAndBlockhashTransaction(instructions) {